DanielHauge/CPHBusiness_Papers-1st/Assignment_02_Documenation_Setup_of_CD_chain_with_MVP.md

 ## Manual How to Setup The Continues Deliver and Integration Technology of Our Choice

-The pre recusite for this is that you have an account at Digital Ocean (https://www.digitalocean.com) Setup the public and private keys on your loacle machine.
+The pre recusite for this is that you have an account at Digital Ocean (https://www.digitalocean.com) Setup the public and private keys on your locale machine.
+[Guide here](https://www.digitalocean.com/community/tutorials/how-to-use-ssh-keys-with-digitalocean-droplets)

 Further down there we will set up two remote machines on digital Ocean with Vagrant scripts.

-The vagrant scripts will create two new Ubuntu 16.04.3 x64 droplets (second smallest machine, 0.015USD per hour/ 10USD per month)
+The vagrant scripts will create two new Ubuntu 16.04.3 x64 droplets (smallest machines)

 ### Prepare The Remote Static Web Server